Audi Brake Pad Warning Light

 If however, you determined that the brake pad warning light is coming from somewhere else in your Audi, like in one of the sensors near your wheel hubs, then it’s most likely something more serious and needs to be fixed by a technician.
 In this case, having a mechanic replace all of your brake lines will usually solve the problem.

 It is not recommended to drive with the brake pad warning light on.
 This is because it indicates that the brake pads are worn and need to be replaced.
-Brakes are an important safety feature of a vehicle, so it is best to get them fixed as soon as possible.
+Brakes are an essential safety feature of a vehicle, so it is best to get them fixed as soon as possible.

 What does it mean when Audi says brake pads?